Curing soap takes awhile and can test your patience. The good news is there are a few things you can do to speed up the curing process.

 Use less water

 Using a water reduction will help as well.
 Reduce the amount of water in the recipe by 7-10% and the soap will cure faster.
 The amount of lye and oils stays the same, so there is no danger of the soap becoming lye heavy and being too harsh.
-I use a water reduction in most all of my recipes now and my cure time is about 3 weeks for most of my soaps.
+I use a water reduction in almost all of my recipes now and my cure time is about 3 weeks for most of my soaps.

 Heat may help too.
 I have a small heater fan that I use if the weather is cooler.
 The heat seems to help evaporate more of the moisture.